grittisemper/frk-waze-card/README.md

 * Show distance and duration for a list of waze routes
 * Click on route to open Waze app
 * Show best route to take
-* Supports metric and Imperial systems
+* Supports Metric and Imperial systems via HA global settings

 <h2>Track Updates</h2>